Sameep2808/CyberKnife/README.md

 ## Working

 ## CAD Model
 The robot was designed using SolidWorks.
 The configuration of joints was inspired from a real CyberKnife robot.
+The parts were designed and assembled with comparable dimensions of a real CyberKnife.
+The URDF was created using the SW2URDF utility.
+Special care was taken while assigning the coordinate frame at each joint.
+The exported URDF meshes of the Robot and the URDF file were further used for simulation in Gazebo.
+The tool outputs all the necessary folders and files to launch the robot in an empty world.

 ## Application
 The project revolves around designing and simulating a CyberKnife.
 CyberKnife is a non-surgical Robotic Radiosurgery system that destroys tumors using highly precise,